thelonious/kld-intersections/README.md

 ## Use Your Own Objects

 If you have a look at the various API classes, you'll find that they are quite simple.
-These APIs create instances of the `IntersectionArgs` class.
-In turn the `IntersectionArgs` class is quite simple too, consisting of two properties: `name` and `args`. `name` is the name of the shape or curve as defined in the table describing the [Intersection API](#intersection-api).
+These APIs create instances of the `ShapeInfo` class.
+In turn the `ShapeInfo` class is quite simple too, consisting of two properties: `name` and `args`. `name` is the name of the shape or curve as defined in the table describing the [Intersection API](#intersection-api).
 Likewise, `args` is an array of the arguments described in the arguments column in that same table.
 So, you can pass in any object to `Intersection.intersect` as long as it contains those two properties which need to follow the name and argument conventions just described.

 # Queries